 Low VOC paints have reduced amounts of volatile organic compounds, meaning they don't off-gas as much as traditional paints.
 It's important to remember that when it says "low" it's only in comparison to some other paints.
 There's are no standards that define what "low" means, so the labels are arbitrary, at best.

 Paint brands that have low VOC options include Behr, Farrow & Ball, and Para.
-However, this is not an extensive list because a number of paint companies offer low VOC options as well.
+However, this is not an extensive list because some paint companies offer low VOC options as well.

 Paints with no VOCs have no volatile organic compounds in them.
 That's not to say they don't contain any harmful chemicals, though.
 In fact, the paint tinting process can sometimes add some VOCs.
 That said, these are still a great option.

 Brands that have no VOC options include AFM Safecoat, Behr, Benjamin Moore, Sherwin Williams, and Yolo Colorhouse.
-Again, there are other brands that make non-toxic paints.
+Again, other brands make non-toxic paints.

 Pros and Cons